TRIQS/triqs/doc/installation/clang.rst

   which uses a lot of metaprogramming.

-Note, however, that for *production* compilations, gcc, especially recent versions, still produces in general a slighly more optimal code for TRIQS applications, even if the difference is small.
+Note, however, that for *production* compilations, gcc, especially recent versions, still produces in general a slighly more optimal code for TRIQS applications, even if the differences are small.
+In fact, a bug in the compiler was recently found and reported.

-It is highly recommended to use the latest stable version on linux (3.3), and the default compiler on OS X (Mountain lion).
+It is highly recommended to use the latest stable version on Linux (3.4), and the default compiler on OS X (Mountain lion).

 Get and install clang on linux
 ------------------------------